Overview of Exchange Server 2016

 In Exchange 2016, MAPI over HTTP is the default interface for communicating to Outlook clients, replacing RPC over HTTP.
 If an Outlook client does not support MAPI over HTTP, Exchange 2016 will fall back to RPC over HTTP.
 MAPI over HTTP appeared as an option in Exchange 2013 and is the accepted HTTP model for the transport layer.
 The protocol allows Exchange 2016 to reconnect more rapidly after a break because there is no need to rebuild a connection following frequently encountered events like device hibernation or switching between wired and wireless networks.
 Exchange 2016 allows you to specify how long Exchange 2016 will retain the session context.

 Some cloud features formerly restricted to the cloud are becoming available for on-premises deployments.
 For example, Outlook on the web clients can access and share documents stored in OneDrive for Business in a local SharePoint server.
-In on-premises deployments, this enables the type of collaboration previously restricted to Office 365 users.
+In on-premises deployments, this enables the type of collaboration previously restricted to Microsoft 365 users.

 New and Enhanced Message Policy and Compliance Features